-In this unit, students examine some of the fundamental ideas and models used by physicists to understand and explain energy.
-Models used to understand light, thermal energy, radioactivity, nuclear processes, and electricity are explored.
+Unit 1: How is energy useful to society?
+Students examine some of the fundamental ideas and models used by physicists in an attempt to understand and explain energy.
+Models used to understand light, thermal energy, radioactivity, nuclear processes and electricity are explored.
 Students apply these physics ideas to contemporary societal issues: communication, climate change and global warming, medical treatment, electrical home safety and Australian energy needs.